AppLovin/AppLovin-MAX-Godot/README.md

 This will allow you to make changes to your game code without having to export to Xcode again.
 You can simply make changes in Godot and run your build in your Xcode project immediately after.

+- Note: The Godot iOS engine/framework uses different functions signatures depending on the target mode between release/debug.
+There may be incompatibility issues if the AppLovinMAXGodotPlugin.xcframework and exported Xcode project have mismatched release/debug versions.
+By default, Godot can differentiate between the AppLovinMAXGodotPlugin.release.xcframework and AppLovinMAXGodotPlugin.debug.xcframework when exporting to Xcode (target mode is controlled by the `Export with Debug` option).
 #### Android
 1. Requirement: please read Godot's [Exporting for Android](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_android.html) on how to setup your Godot project for Android.
 2. In the Godot editor, click on `Install Android Build Template...` from the Project menu.
 Click `Install`.